Dried fruit: History

-Grape cultivation first began in Armenia and the eastern regions of the Mediterranean in the 4th century BC.
-Raisins were produced by drying grapes in the hot desert sun.
-Very quickly, viticulture and raisin production spread across northern Africa including Morocco and Tunisia.
-The Phoenicians and the Egyptians popularized the production of raisins, probably due to the perfect arid environment for sun drying.
-They put them in jars for storage and allotted them to the different temples by the thousands.
-They also added them to breads and various pastries, some made with honey, some with milk and eggs.
+Grape cultivation began in Armenia and the eastern regions of the Mediterranean in the 4th millennium BC.
+Raisins were produced by sun-drying grapes.
+Raisin production and viticulture spread across northern Africa, including Morocco and Tunisia.

-From the Middle East, these fruits spread through Greece to Italy where they became a major part of the diet.
-Ancient Romans consumed raisins in spectacular quantities and at all levels of society, including them as a key part of their common meals, along with olives and fresh fruits.
-Raisined breads were common for breakfast and were consumed with their grains, beans, and cultured milks.
-Raisins were so valued that they transcended the food realm and became rewards for successful athletes, as well as premium barter currency.
+Dried fruits spread through Greece to Italy where they became a major part of diets.
+Ancient Romans consumed raisins in large quantities and at all levels of society, including them as a key part of their common meals, along with olives and fresh fruits.

 Having dried fruits was essential in ancient Rome as these instructions for housekeepers around 100 BC tell: "She must keep a supply of cooked food on hand for you and the servants.
 She must keep many hens and have plenty of eggs.
-She must have a large store of dried pears, sorbs, figs, raisins, sorbs in must, preserved pears and grapes and quinces.
-She must also keep preserved grapes in grape-pulp and in pots buried in the ground, as well as fresh Praenestine nuts kept in the same way, and Scantian quinces in jars, and other fruits that are usually preserved, as well as wild fruits.
+She must have a large store of dried pears, sorbs, figs, raisins, sorbs in must, preserved pears, grapes, and quinces.
+She must also keep preserved grapes in grape pulp and in pots buried in the ground, as well as fresh Praenestine nuts kept in the same way, and Scantian quinces in jars, and other fruits that are usually preserved, as well as wild fruits.
 All these she must store away diligently every year."

-Figs were also extremely popular in Rome.
-Dried figs were added to bread and formed a major part of the winter food of country people.
-They were rubbed with spices such as cumin, anise and fennel seeds, or toasted sesame, wrapped in fig leaves and stored in jars.
-Today, major producing regions include Israel, Jerusalem, Gaza and many other Arabic countries.
-Dried figs are rich in vitamins, phosphorus and various other important minerals.
+Dried figs were added to bread and formed a major part of the winter food of common people.
+They were rubbed with spices such as cumin, anise, fennel seeds or toasted sesame, wrapped in fig leaves and stored in jars.

-Plums, apricots and peaches had their origins in Asia.
-They were domesticated in China in the 3rd millennium BC and spread to the Fertile Crescent where they were also very popular, fresh and dried alike.
-They arrived in Greece and Italy much later and were very expensive but valued in the preparation of gourmet dishes with port or stewed with honey and spices.
+Plums, apricots and peaches have their origins in Asia.
+They were domesticated in China in the 3 BC and spread to the Fertile Crescent where they were commonly eaten.